 Now for the prize draw, which is a Poppystamps 'Mushrooms and Toadstools' set of dies - kindly donated by Connie - plus a set of LOTV Easter Bunny toppers as well as some silver Easter/Spring sentiment peel offs, kindly donated by Kath B And the winner is:

 Congratulations Marjeta!
 I'm super-delighted that your name popped straight out when I ran the Random Number gizmo - as far as I can tell, you first played in January 2017 and although you've had a Gold Star and also been a Playground Pick at least once, in four plus years this is your very first Playground prize win!

-Do please send me your address Janice, with full name at the top as well so I can copy and paste - for speed and ease.
-I don't keep addresses of previous winners, even if they might be in my private address list - if that makes sense!
-I'll be off to the Post Office once I hear from you.
+Please send me your address, even if you know that I know it already, with your full name at the top as well so it can be can be copied and pasted for speed and ease.
+It's also confirmation that you still would like the prize of course.
 Please put Playground Winner or similar in the subject line of your email in case it drops into my junk mail.
 Email address is on RH sidebar as always.